Discover Lake Waiau

 Kapalua’s Plantation Course

-2000 Plantation Club Dr, Lahaina, Hawaii 96761
+2000 Plantation Club Dr, Lahaina, Hawaii

 Kapalua’s Plantation Course is renowned for its views and challenging design.
 Designed by Ben Crenshaw and Bill Coore, this championship course is nestled amidst rolling hills overlooking the Pacific Ocean, providing golfers with a scenic experience unlike any other.
-The course has generous fairways, undulating greens, and strategic bunkering creating an engaging and fair test for players of all skill levels.
-Enjoy panoramic view from the 18th hole, where the Pacific stretches endlessly before the golfer.
+The course has generous fairways, undulating greens, and strategic bunkering, creating an engaging and fair test for players of all skill levels.
+Enjoy the panoramic view from the 18th hole, where the Pacific stretches endlessly before the golfer.
 Host to the annual Sentry Tournament of Champions, the course has welcomed some of the world’s top golfers.

 Manele Golf Course

-1 Challenge Dr, Lanai City, HawaiI 96763
+1 Challenge Dr, Lanai City, Hawaii

 Perched atop the cliffs of Lanai, the course is a golfing masterpiece, offering a blend of challenging play and stunning natural beauty.
-Designed by Jack Nicklaus, this 18 hole championship course is renowned for its ocean views, lava outcroppings, and manicured fairways.
+Designed by Jack Nicklaus, this 18-hole championship course is renowned for its ocean views, lava outcroppings, and manicured fairways.
 The challenging layout demands strategic shot-making, with undulating greens and strategically placed hazards ensuring an engaging round for players of all levels.

 Ocean Course at Hokuala

-3351 Ho’Olaulea Wy, Lihue, Hawaii 96766
+3351 Ho’Olaulea Wy, Lihue, Hawaii

 Water Sports